Two-day strike begins in Venezuela against Maduro

 Hours before the strike began, opposition leader Leopoldo Lopez urged Venezuelans to keep up protests in a 15-minute video posted online.

-Lopez called President Nicolas Maduro and his supporters a "very clear threat," saying their goal is to undermine democracy and achieve the "absolute submission of the Venezuelan people."
+Lopez called Maduro and his supporters a "very clear threat," saying their goal is to undermine democracy and achieve the "absolute submission of the Venezuelan people."

 Lopez, the former mayor of a Caracas district with ambitions for the presidency, was released from prison to house arrest earlier this month.
 He had been detained since early 2014 over accusations of inciting anti-government protests.